Blockade of the Gaza Strip: Legality of the blockade

-George Bisharat highlighted that Israel instituted the blockade against the Gaza Strip not in response to a violent attack, but rather in response to Hamas's ascension to exclusive authority in the Gaza Strip, and earlier in response to the Hamas victory in the 2006 Palestinian elections.
-According to Bisharat, Israel engaged in an act of war and violated its legal obligations long before launching Operation Cast Lead in 2008.
+In 2009, George Bisharat argued that when the blockade was tightened in 2007, Israel constituted an occupying power under customary international law and therefore had an affirmative duty to provide food and medical supplies under Article 55 of the Fourth Geneva Convention.
+He further claimed that the tightening constituted a collective punishment of the population of Gaza for Hamas's 2006 electoral victory, violating Article 33 of the Fourth Geneva Convention.

 A 2011 policy paper by Foundation for Political, Economic and Social Research stated that the "arguments that conditions required for declaring a blockade are actually met in the case of Israeli blockade of Gaza" were both inadequate and a misinterpretation of international law.
 In addition, Israel's overarching argument directed at Gazans that "you have elected Hamas, now endure its consequences" amounted to collective punishment and was illegal.

 Law professor Noura Erakat wrote in 2012 that Israel's blockade was "illegal pursuant to international humanitarian law because it contravenes its obligations towards a civilian population living under its occupation" and said this had been covered at length by various commentators and human rights organizations.

 The Global International Humanitarian Law Centre of Diakonia published in 2014 that: